Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Introduction

-Neutral hydrogen (HI) at 21-cm was detected in NGC 2808, measuring 200$M_{\odot}$ of gas \citep{Faulkner1991}.
-This is not beyond dispute, however, since there is known to be a foreground 21-cm extended region around the cluster.
+Neutral hydrogen (HI) at 21~cm was detected in NGC~2808, measuring 200~$\rm M_{\odot}$ of gas \citep{Faulkner1991}.
+This is not beyond dispute, however, since there is known to be a foreground 21~cm extended region around the cluster.
 Most other attempts to detect HI in globular clusters have been unsuccessful or resulted in upper limits on the order of a few solar masses \citep{Heiles1966, Robinson1967, Kerr1972, Knapp1973b, Bowers1979, Birkinshaw1983, Lynch1989, Smith1990, vanLoon2006, vanLoon2009}.
-A tentative HI detection of 0.3$M_{\odot}$ in M15 was presented by \citet{vanLoon2006} using 21-cm Arecibo observations.
+A tentative HI detection of 0.3~$\rm M_{\odot}$ in M15 was presented by \citet{vanLoon2006} using 21~cm Arecibo observations.

-The most reliable constraints on the presence of intracluster material have been derived from radio dispersion measurements of known millisecond pulsars in 47 Tucanae \citep{Camilo2000}, which resulted in the first detection of ionized gas with a density of $n_{\rm e}=0.067 \pm 0.015\; {\rm cm}^{-3}$ \citep{Freire2001b}.
-This ionized gas measurement, as well as the upper limits placed on ionized gas in other clusters \citep{Smith1976, Faulkner1977, Knapp1996}, correspond to a deficiency of gas by two or three orders of magnitude when compared to the amount predicted by the effective accumulation of evolved stellar ejecta within the observed clusters.
+The most reliable intracluster medium constraints are derived from radio dispersion measurements of known millisecond pulsars in 47~Tucanae \citep{Camilo2000}, which resulted in the first detection of ionized gas with a density of $n_{\rm e}=0.067 \pm 0.015\; {\rm cm}^{-3}$ \citep{Freire2001b}.
+This ionized gas measurement, as well as the upper limits placed on ionized gas in other clusters \citep{Smith1976, Faulkner1977, Knapp1996}, corresponds to a gas deficiency of two to three orders of magnitude when contrasted with the amount of stellar ejecta predicted to accumulate within the cluster.

-The paucity of intracluster gas hints at the desirability for a common mechanism that acts to constantly remove gas from the cluster.
-Potential gas evacuation processes may be external or internal to the globular cluster itself.
-One external process is ram pressure stripping of the intracluster medium as the globular cluster traverses through the surrounding hot galactic halo.
-This mechanism has been investigated both analytically and numerically in the past. \citet{Frank1976} found that the interstellar medium of the Galactic halo was one order of magnitude too low in density to account for the stripping of the cluster. \citet{Priestley2011}, aided by the use of three-dimensional hydrodynamical simulations, revisited this problem and concluded that halo sweeping was only an effective gas evacuation mechanism for globular clusters $\leq 10^5 M_{\odot}$.
-This is further compounded by the fact that the majority of the globular clusters reside in low density regions of the halo.
+This dearth of gas appears to be ubiquitous among globular clusters and suggests a common mechanism acting to continuously expel gas from the environment.
+Potential gas evacuation processes may be external or internal to the globular cluster.
+Ram pressure stripping is an external process, produced as the globular cluster traverses through the surrounding hot Galactic halo.
+This mechanism has been investigated both analytically and numerically in the past. \citet{Frank1976} found that the interstellar medium of the Galactic halo was too low in density by one order of magnitude to account for stripping of the intracluster medium. \citet{Priestley2011}, aided by the use of three-dimensional hydrodynamical simulations, revisited this problem and concluded that halo sweeping was only an effective gas evacuation mechanism for globular clusters with $M \leq 10^5 \, {\rm M_{\odot}}$.
+This is further compounded by the fact that the majority of globular clusters reside in low density regions of the halo.